medusajs/medusa/docs/content/development/entities/create.md

 ---

-## Step 4: Run Migrations
+## (Optional) Step 4: Run Migrations

 Before you start using your entity, make sure to run the migrations that reflect the entity on your database schema.
+If you've already ran migrations, you can skip this step.

-To do that, run the `build` command that transpiles your code:
+To run migrations, run the `build` command that transpiles your code:

 ```bash npm2yarn
 npm run build